Coming in Winter 2025: The Speakeasy Challenge

 Fall 2024 Graduate Booster 3: Publishing Trends and Disseminating Your Research

-Join Dr. Barry Blight, Faculty of Chemistry and Mike Nason, Open Scholarship & Publishing Librarian for a structured chat about Dr. Blight's outlook on managing a lab, publishing research, sharing potentially proprietary research data, open access, and other topics related to sharing research.
+Join Dr. Barry Blight, Department of Chemistry and Mike Nason, Open Scholarship & Publishing Librarian for a structured chat about Dr. Blight's outlook on managing a lab, publishing research, sharing potentially proprietary research data, open access, and other topics related to sharing research.
 Topics will include:

 - from grant to publication, considerations on the lifecycle of scholarly work;